Topics on this page

-Alimony can be awarded ONLY BEFORE the final ending of the marriage.
-Failure to make a claim for alimony as part of a divorce means that you cannot come back later after the marriage has ended and start an alimony claim.
-The Maryland Court of Appeals has noted,"[t]he longstanding rule in Maryland… that the right to claim alimony is extinguished at the time of the severance of the marital relationship."
+Generally, alimony can be awarded only before the final ending of the marriage.
+If you fail to make a claim for alimony as part of your divorce, you cannot come back after the marriage has ended and start an alimony claim.
+The Supreme Court of Maryland (formerly the Court of Appeals) has noted "[t]he longstanding rule in Maryland… that the right to claim alimony is extinguished at the time of the severance of the marital relationship."

 Types of alimony

 Alimony pendente lite

 Alimony pendente lite is temporary financial support provided to one spouse during the divorce process.
 A court can award this type of alimony between the time you file for divorce (and request alimony) and the time the divorce is final.
 This temporary support aims to ensure that both spouses can maintain a reasonable standard of living during the divorce process, especially if one spouse earns significantly less or is financially dependent on the other.
 Alimony pendente lite is distinct from permanent alimony, which may be awarded as part of the divorce decree.
 Being awarded alimony pendente lite does not mean you will be awarded alimony after the divorce.

 Read the law: Md.
 Code, Family Law, § 11-102

 Rehabilitative alimony is financial support awarded to a spouse to help them while they work to become self-supporting.
 This may involve obtaining education, training, or work experience that allows the spouse to secure employment and become self-sufficient.
 Rehabilitative alimony is usually awarded for a specific purpose and duration.
 For example, a court may award you rehabilitative alimony for the two years it takes you to return to school and finish a degree program that will enable you to support yourself.